vezaynk/nginx-pagespeed/README.md

 ## Health Check [![Health Check](https://github.com/knyzorg/nginx-pagespeed/actions/workflows/health-check.yml/badge.svg)](https://github.com/knyzorg/nginx-pagespeed/actions/workflows/health-check.yml)

 Health check is the most important flag.
-If it is failing, it means that a broken build has been pushed into the repository.
-If this ever happens, this is a SEV-1, which will notify me and I will roll it back as soon as possible.
+If it is failing, it means that a broken build may have been pushed into the repository.
+Inspect the CI to see if it's a real issue.

+Currently, `nginx-extras` is failing.
+This is not new.
+Only the check is.

 ## Deploy to Dokku [![Deploy to Dokku](https://github.com/knyzorg/nginx-pagespeed/actions/workflows/deploy.yml/badge.svg)](https://github.com/knyzorg/nginx-pagespeed/actions/workflows/deploy.yml)